aws-samples/aws-integration-for-apache-guacamole/README.md

 This repository is a walk through of scripts that were made to quickly set up an automated VDI - Virtual Desktop Infrastructure - using the [Apache Guacamole](https://guacamole.apache.org/) using Amazon EC2 Spot Instances.

-This sample is a AWS automation to integrate with Apache Guacamole using Eventbridge Rules and Lambda Functions to detect EC2 events in the VPC and create or remove connections in the Guacamole
+This sample is an AWS automation to integrate with Apache Guacamole using Eventbridge Rules and Lambda Functions to detect EC2 events in the VPC and create or remove connections in the Guacamole

 <p align="center">
 <img src="/images/EAD-FireTV-blogpost.png" width="550">